AutoRABIT Salesforce DevOps in Provar Test

 Once the repository is added, verify the connection in AutoRABIT by selecting Test Connection.

-Note: Metadata folder path will be empty for Provar test project repositories, and will not cause any errors when registering.
-You will need to provide a value for Last Commit Date, which can be any value, but must be filled in as it is a required field.
-Then, you simply skip the validation step and register the branch.
+Note: The metadata folder path will be empty for Provar test project repositories and will not cause errors when registering.
+You must provide a value for Last Commit Date, which can be any value but must be filled in as it is a required field.
+Then, you skip the validation step and register the branch.

 Registering your Salesforce Org for Testing

-Before we can configure a CI job to run Provar tests, we must register a Salesforce org to AutoRABIT as our target.
-You can follow these steps from AutoRABIT’s documentation to register your Salesforce orgs here: https://support.autorabit.com/portal/kb/articles/registration-of-a-new-salesforce-org-in-autorabit
+Before configuring a CI job to run Provar tests, we must register a Salesforce org to AutoRABIT as our target.
+You can follow these steps from AutoRABIT’s documentation to register your Salesforce orgs here: https://support.autorabit.com/portal/kb/articles/registration-of-a-new-salesforce-org-in-autorabit.

 Ensure that you have tested the connection here from AutoRABIT and that it passes successfully.

-For configuring your AutoRABIT for deployments, you may need to configure your Salesforce org mappings, user permissions, etc. However, for the purposes of this guide, we only need to register the org and test its connectivity.
-You can read more about viewing your registered Salesforce orgs here: https://support.autorabit.com/portal/kb/articles/viewing-saved-salesforce-org
+For configuring your AutoRABIT for deployments, you may need to configure your Salesforce org mappings, user permissions, etc. However, we only need to register the org and test its connectivity for this guide.
+You can read more about viewing your registered Salesforce orgs here: https://support.autorabit.com/portal/kb/articles/viewing-saved-salesforce-org.

-Note: For the purposes of this guide, registering a Salesforce org is only necessary so that we can select it as a target org in the CI Job configuration.
-However, this does not mean that the Provar tests will run against this environment.
-In fact, Provar tests will be run against whatever org that you set in the Salesforce Connect step(s) in your tests, environment overrides being applied where applicable for Test Plans.
+Note: For this guide, registering a Salesforce org is only necessary so that we can select it as a target org in the CI Job configuration.
+However, this does not mean the Provar tests will run against this environment.
+Provar tests will be run against whatever org you set in the Salesforce Connect step(s) in your tests, with environment overrides being applied where applicable for Test Plans.

 Configuring a CI Job in AutoRABIT Salesforce

-Now that our plugins and our VC repos have been successfully registered, we can begin creating our CI job in AutoRABIT.
-You can follow these steps from AutoRABIT’s documentation to set up a CI Job to run tests: https://docs.autorabit.com/19.3/Run%20Test%20Automation%20Scripts_print.htm
+Now that our plugins and VC repost have been registered, we can begin creating our CI job in AutoRABIT.
+You can follow these steps from AutoRABIT’s documentation to set up a CI Job to run tests: https://docs.autorabit.com/19.3/Run%20Test%20Automation%20Scripts_print.htm.

 We will guide you through the process here as well.